isc-projects/bind9/doc/dnssec-guide/signing.rst

 both don't have the DS included yet the rollover is paused, and the check for DS presence is retried after an hour.
 The same applies for DS withdrawal.

+The example also has :any:`checkds` set to `explicit`.
+This means that only the addresses defined in :any:`parental-agents` are being queried.
+If set to `yes`, the parental agents are being looked up by querying for the parent NS records.

 Alternatively, you can use the :iscman:`rndc` tool to tell :iscman:`named` that the DS record has been published or withdrawn.
 For example:

 ::

    # rndc dnssec -checkds published example.net

+This command should also be used when :any:`checkds` is set to `no`.

 If your parent zone doesn't support CDS/CDNSKEY, you will have to supply the DNSKEY or DS record to the parent zone manually when a new KSK appears in